Bradley-Hill/Library-Project/README.md

 Also added styles for the cards and buttons. - 23/04/2023

 Finished styling and designing the library features and form. - 25/04/2023

+Started re-factoring to use Class keyword for the book objects - 25/05/2023